GAUDVIBE/MyWebSite/README.md

 - Responsive design

 ## References
-- I use an existing project for the background animation, you can visit it at : https://github.com/gjtorikian/Earthbound-Battle-Backgrounds-JS/blob/gh-pages/README.md
+- I've used an existing project for the background animation, you can visit it at : https://github.com/gjtorikian/Earthbound-Battle-Backgrounds-JS/blob/gh-pages/README.md

 To set up the project, follow these steps: